meain/vim-package-info/README.md

 ## Installation

+> Make sure you have node support for neovim.
+> Run the command `npm install -g neovim` to add it. [#20](https://github.com/meain/vim-package-info/issues/20)

-Use your favorite plugin manager.
+Use your favorite plugin manager to install the plugin.
 I use [vim-plug](https://github.com/junegunn/vim-plug).

 ```vim